Roosevelt House Faculty Associates are appointed from the Hunter Faculty for a renewable three year term.

 Hunter College’s distinguished Roosevelt House Faculty Associates provide the backbone for the important work that takes place at Roosevelt House.
 Roosevelt House Faculty Associates participate in a wide variety of activities: they develop, guide and teach in the Public Policy and Human Rights Programs; undertake research that informs better policymaking; lead and participate in interdisciplinary faculty seminars; serve on Roosevelt House faculty committees; participate in conferences, lectures and public programs; and otherwise generously contribute their time and expertise towards the shared goal of enhancing the lively and growing academic community at Roosevelt House.

-- Roosevelt House Launches Series of Issue Briefs on Affordable Housing
+- For Earth Day, Roosevelt House Publishes Issue Briefs on Climate Injustice

 - Making the Emergent City: A Panel Discussion